juliuspleunes4/bachelorThesis/README.md

     - `reported_p_value`: The numerical value of the reported p-value (float).
     - `tail`: `'one'` or `'two'`.
 Assume `'two'` unless explicitly stated.

-5. **p-Value Calculation**: The `calculate_p_value` method calculates a valid range of p-values (lower, upper).
+5. **p-Value calculation**: The `calculate_p_value` method calculates a valid range of p-values (lower, upper).

-7. **Consistency Checking**: The `compare_p_value` method checks the reported p-value falls within the range of the valid p-values (lower, upper).
+7. **Consistency checking**: The `compare_p_value` method checks the reported p-value falls within the range of the valid p-values (lower, upper).
 The script also makes a distinction between _gross inconsistencies_ and _regular inconsistencies_.

-8. **Processing Results**: After extraction and testing, the results are added into a DataFrame and printed.
+8. **Processing results**: After extraction and testing, the results are added into a DataFrame and printed.
 Each test is displayed in a separate row with the following column headers:

    - `Consistent`: Indicates whether the reported p-value falls within the valid recalculated range (`Yes` for consistent, `No` for inconsistent).
    - `APA Reporting`: Displays the correct APA reporting of the detected test, regardless of how the test is reported in the context.
    - `Reported P-value`: The p-value as originally reported in the text.
-   - `Valid P-value Range`: The range of valid p-values (lower, upper) based on the test statistic and degrees of freedom.
+   - `Valid P-value Range`: The range of valid p-values (lower, upper) based on the test type, test value and degrees of freedom.
    - `Notes`: Any additional information regarding the result, such as the presence of gross or regular inconsistencies.

 # Important Tips

 - **API Key**: Ensure that you have an OpenAI API key stored in your `.env` file under the variable `OPENAI_API_KEY` for the code to work.
 Without an OpenAI API key, the code cannot use the `extract_data_from_text` method, which means the code cannot extract the relevant data from the context.

-- **File Formats**: The code supports `.txt` and `.pdf` files.
-Make sure your input file is in one of these formats.

 - **Decimal Places**: Both the GRIM test and Statcheck respect the number of decimal places in the reported data.
 Keep this in mind when interpreting the results.